epfl-ada/ada-2024-project-thelordsofdata/index.md

 After cleaning and merging the data, we focused on movies released between 2000-2019, with a total of 2689 movies that met our criteria of having at least 90 entries per year.
 This dataset is our starting point for uncovering trends that drive foreign revenue.

+### A quick interjection from Mr. Trump:

+"Alright, folks, before the liberal left starts accusing me of **faking the numbers** again, let me set the record straight.
+We did something **smart**—we **adjusted the data**.
+Here’s the deal: **Inflation** and **outliers**-if you ignore them, you're just asking for fake news.
+It’s a total disaster.
+So, we did the right thing: we **adjusted** all USD amounts for inflation and took the logarithm of variables including budget and profitability to include outliers without letting them influence our analysis."

 ## Fact-checking Mr Trump

 We decided to compare movies that generate most of their revenue domestically and internationally.
 We assign movies that make more than 50 % of their revenue internationally to the red class and the other movies to the blue class.
 Performing this split, we obtain 1145 movies with a higher foreign percentage and 1544 with a higher domestic percentage.
 We then compute the profitability of a movie by dividing the revenue by the budget, then taking the logarithm to account for outliers.